madeleineforbes/gwenbell.com/content.md

 Stream
 ======

++ **18 Apr** Know how you know when there's a new Drake album out?
+All of Bed-Stuy shakes to the new beats bumping from speakers at stoplights!

 + **18 Apr** Pulled [Bitters](https://github.com/gwenbell/gwenbell.com/pulse) down from Gitboria where it was hidden behind CJDNS.
 You can now view source.
 Pull request, anyone!?

 + **17 Apr** [Idiocracy](https://www.rottentomatoes.com/m/idiocracy/) may be my all-time favorite movie.
 Honest, hilarious, foreboding, robust.
 Just watched it for the third time.
 Confirmed.
 Might have killed Luke Wilson's career, but it lights me up.